-A vitamin with the label “natural” could very well be made from fully synthetic vitamins due to the lack of regulations by the U.S. Food and Drug Administration.
+A vitamin with the label “natural” could very well be made from fully synthetic vitamins because of the lack of regulations by the U.S. Food and Drug Administration.

 Whole-food supplements are made through extractions of genuine food.
 Freeze-drying is a popular manufacturing method for whole-food supplement producers, allowing retention of most of the nutrients without chemical processing, while simultaneously giving the supplements a long shelf life.

-Yet even among these products, most are only partially whole foods, Mira and Jayson wrote in their blog, with added synthetics to ensure that the nutritional levels match the labels.
+Yet even among these products, most are only partially whole foods, the Caltons wrote in their blog, with added synthetics to ensure that the nutritional levels match the labels.
 Some manufacturers also ferment whole-food supplements with yeast and bacteria.
 These microorganisms have been engineered to add synthetic vitamins to the mixture.

-A major reason these synthetic vitamins and minerals are added to whole-food supplements is that the potency of vitamins and minerals in these supplements cannot be guaranteed, as they may vary every season due to conditions in the soil, harvest, extraction methods, and many more reasons.
+A major reason these synthetic vitamins and minerals are added to whole-food supplements is that the potency of vitamins and minerals in these supplements can’t be guaranteed, as they may vary every season because of conditions in the soil, harvest, extraction methods, and many more reasons.

-Potratz explained in a blog post that in genuine whole-food supplements, such as in his example of palm fruit supplements, the ingredients list specifically states from where each nutrient is extracted, or has a comprehensive proprietary blend list that shows all of the whole foods included.
-In synthetic supplements, however, only one isolated nutrient is listed.
+Potratz explained in a blog post that in genuine whole-food supplements, such as in his example of palm fruit supplements, the ingredients list specifically states from where each nutrient is extracted or has a comprehensive proprietary blend list that shows all of the whole foods included.
+However, in synthetic supplements, only one isolated nutrient is listed.